bsauty/sc_mri_modality_detection/README.md

 ![](images/losses.png)
 ![](images/val.png)

 With the provided config file we reached over 95% accuracy for each slice which allows us to predict an acquisition's modality with an even higher accuracy.
-In the best case (ie. if the error was uniformly spread), it would reach over 99,99% as evaluated by a numerical simulation in the notebook.
-However error is probably systematic in certain acquisition, lowering the overall accuracy.
 Below is the confusion matrix over the test centers listed in  `config.json` for each slice (more than 2000 slices).

 ![](images/test_cm.png)
 ![](images/test_accuracy.png)